petericranston/skills-github-pages/_posts/2024-05-11-Games-post.md

 <img src="/skills-github-pages/Images/Brick Breaker.png" alt="Image of Brick breaker Game" width="50%">

 The second game that I created was Brick Breaker.
+It is also an old game that came out in the 1970s.
+I created it to give myself another challenge.
+The game overall works as it should.
+I used similar methods to the